jhipster/jhipster-lite/documentation/hexagonal-architecture.md

 Let's be honest here: hexagonal architecture won't help for the fastest feedback loops which are pair feedback in [pair](https://en.wikipedia.org/wiki/Pair_programming) or [mob programming](https://en.wikipedia.org/wiki/Mob_programming).

 BUT, just after that comes compilation and, for that, hexagonal architecture will help!
-Thanks to the very good Separation Of Concern you'll be able to build modules (packages in Java) with a very high cohesion and very low coupling.
+Thanks to the great Separation Of Concern you'll be able to build modules (packages in Java) with a very high cohesion and very low coupling.
 That means, most classes in the infrastructure modules will never get out of there hence allowing compilation time feedbacks.

 There is another **AWESOME** compilation time feedback coming not directly from the architecture but from a practice often used in that architecture: Types Driven Development.
 The idea is pretty simple: create a dedicated type for each business concept.
 Example: